sukykaur/AzureNIST800-171/DWOverview.md

 [PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Data Warehouse without the need for a separate ETL or import tool.
 PolyBase allows access to data through T-SQL queries.
 Microsoft's business intelligence and analysis stack, as well as third-party tools compatible with SQL Server, can be used with PolyBase.

 ### Azure Active Directory setup
 [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-whatis) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
-An existing Windows Server Active Directory can be integrated with AAD in [four clicks](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
-Customers can also tie the deployed Active Directory infrastructure (domain controllers) to an existing AAD by making the deployed Active Directory infrastructure a subdomain of an AAD forest.
+An existing Windows Server Active Directory can be integrated with Azure Active Directory in [four clicks](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
+Customers can also tie the deployed Active Directory infrastructure (domain controllers) to an existing Azure Active Directory by making the deployed Active Directory infrastructure a subdomain of an Azure Active Directory forest.

 ### Optional services
 Azure offers a variety of services to assist with the storage and staging of formatted and unformatted data.
 The following services can be added to this reference architecture depending on customer requirements: